AnnekeSchuette/AnnekeSchuette/README.md

 ## About
 Hi, I'm Anneke 👩🏻‍🦰✌🏻

-I currently rebooted my career as a Web developer at the Coding Bootcamp of @neuefische to feed my passion for technology, exploration and agile development.
+I currently rebooted my career as Web Developer at the Coding Bootcamp of [neue fische](https://www.neuefische.de/) to satisfy my passion for technology, exploration and agile development.

 My perspective on life (and work) contains a deep believe that EVERY problem can be solved.
 Therefore I've got a very itchy motivation on mastering challenges and improving things as well as continuous personal growth.
 My approach: candidness, compassion, realistic optimism and contagious enthusiasm.

 I am always excited about the awesome results when collaborating with open minded people who are driven by intrinsic motivation.
 Therefore I like an open error / opinion culture, which allows everyone to flourish.

-If you would like to have me on your team, just message me via [LinkedIn](https://www.linkedin.com/in/annekeschuette-hh/).
+If you share my values and would like to have me on your team, just message me via [LinkedIn](https://www.linkedin.com/in/annekeschuette-hh/).